alan-turing-institute/open-research-community-management/README.md

 - interconnect their work with other projects and communities in the wider landscape of data science and open research.
 - facilitate openness, collaboration and transparent reporting, even when not all components of their projects can be made public.
 - find support for their community work and in exchange support others' work, especially when it is closely aligned with their projects.
-- enhance their technical understanding required in their work and share them more widely via *The Turing Way* (chapters, tutorials, templates or events).
+- enhance the technical understanding required in their work and share them more widely via *The Turing Way* (chapters, tutorials, templates or events).

 ## References